jasperlawrencee/tracr/README.md

 - **Wishlist** — track things you want to buy, with priority, target price, and source links.
 - **Stash** — items that are bought and paid for but not yet in hand.
-- **Tracking** — shipments in transit, with courier deep-links (J&T, LBC, Ninja Van, Flash Express, JRS) and stale-delivery detection.
+- **Tracking** — shipments in transit, with courier deep-links (delivery services primarily caters 🇵🇭PH companies at the moment) and stale-delivery detection.
 - **In Hand** — your physical collection, organized into containers (binders, deck boxes, toploader cases, display shelves, storage boxes, safes) with per-container item counts and value rollups.